Firecatsstuff/Hyprland-Guide-Arch/README.md

-# Hyprland guide EndeavourOS (Arch)
+# Hyprland guide!
+(Arch)
 This is a guide for beginners to get through the hyprland setup easily!
-Normal arch may be hard for beginners so thats why im going to write about endeavouros,a distro based on arch

-# REQUIREMENTS:

-**USB-STICK**

-**Free diskspace	15 GB**

-**Processor	64-bit Dual core Intel/AMD**

-**Offline:3 GB RAM**

-**Online:4 GB RAM**

-# Heads Up!
-If you didn't know,in Linux,the Windows Key is called the "Super Key"
-# EOS Installation
+# DE Removal

-**SKIP THIS IF YOU ALREADY HAVE THE DISTRO**

-First of all go to https://endeavouros.com/ and download the .iso for the country you live in,then you get your usb stick,plug it in your computer and flash the iso with balena etcher,rufus or something you like.

-If you flashed the iso you boot into firmware recovery,turn off secure boot to boot into eos.

-**Memorize your username and password in the setup because you will be needing that.**

-In the setup choose your keyboard layout etc. choose grub in bootloader options and if you get the question "What Desktop Enviroment?" make sure to pick none.
-Wait for eos to install then reboot at the end.
+First press `CTRL + ALT + F5` on your keyboard to get to the tty,whatever DE you have,remove it like this:

+`sudo pacman -R [DE]`

+**`[DE]` needs to be your desktop enviroments package name,I recommend searching up the package name for your DE**

 # Hyprland Installation

-Now you should see a terminal in your screen asking for as login,just enter your username and then your password.
 1. Get hyprland with this command

    `sudo pacman -S hyprland`

+2. Get the terminal (kitty)

+   `sudo pacman -S kitty`

 3. Get the greeter and activate it